Historical Apoplexy · State Legislative Adaptations · Nebraska

 ($60,000,000) for the establishment and first-year operation of

-the Nebraska Food Assurance Program and the Nebraska Essential
+the Nebraska Food Assurance Program as established by Section 2

 (2) There is hereby appropriated from the General Fund to the

-Department of Health and Human Services the sum of twenty million
+Department of Economic Development the sum of twenty million

-(4) The total appropriation under this section is two hundred
+(3) The total first-year appropriation under this section is

-(5) The Legislature intends that the programs established by this
+(4) The Legislature intends that the programs established by

 (a) Revenue from Food Assurance Center facility surcharges;